-This guide explains what assisted living actually means in Tennessee in 2026: the five different licensure types families often confuse for assisted living, what 2026 costs look like by metro, the five practical sources of funding (private pay, long-term-care insurance, VA Aid & Attendance, TennCare CHOICES Group 2, and family contribution), and how to evaluate a facility before signing a contract.
+This guide explains what assisted living actually means in Tennessee in 2026: the five different licensure types families often confuse for assisted living, what 2026 costs look like statewide, the five practical sources of funding (private pay, long-term-care insurance, VA Aid and Attendance, TennCare CHOICES Groups 2 and 3, and family contribution), and how to evaluate a facility before signing a contract.

 The Five TN Licensure Types Families Confuse for Assisted Living